nootkan/classic-press-wordpress-formspammertrap-plugin/README.txt

 * ** No behavior change to spam protection** — Honeypot/timing/JS traps, submission logging, email notifications, import/export, and color customization all work exactly as before.
 * ** Compatibility** — Works on WordPress and ClassicPress; tested with PHP 8.2.
 No known conflicts with WooCommerce (checkout/account flows unaffected).
 * ** mu-plugin no longer required** — If you previously installed `wp-content/mu-plugins/fix-formspammertrap-phpmailer.php` to mitigate PHPMailer duplication, you can now remove it.
 The legacy core only loads on the front-end, so there’s no PHPMailer conflict in wp-admin.
+* **Session handling hardening** — Prevents “headers already sent” warnings by starting sessions early on `init` (front-end only) and guarding the legacy session start.
+No change to spam protection behavior.

 **🆕 NEW in v1.5.3:
 * **🔒 Critical Security Update!
 Fixes multiple XSS, Path Traversal, and Email Content Injection vulnerabilities.
 Comprehensive security improvements with enhanced input validation and sanitization.
 Highly recommended update for all users.
 All functionality preserved while significantly improving security.